Friedel oscillations in two-dimensional materials with inverted bands and Mexican-hat dispersion: Discussion and concluding remarks

 The interaction between electrons plays an important role in shaping the spatial structure of the FOs, since the e-e interaction changes the amplitudes of the modes in different way.
 The amplitudes of the $q_0$-mode, as a function of the interaction parameter $Q$, has a maximum at a certain value of $Q = Q_0$ and then decreases with increasing $Q$.
 The amplitudes of the $q_1$- and $q_2$-modes, on the contrary, monotonically increase with increasing $Q$, starting from small values.
 As a result, the $q_0$-mode is significant and even predominates when the interaction is relatively weak, but an increase in $Q$ leads to the $q_1$- and $q_2$-modes becoming predominant.

+The main conclusion of this paper, that the structure of FOs is determined not only by the dispersion of band electrons but also by the quantum metric of the band states, is quite general and applicable to many systems.
+Such a universal role of the quantum metric is due to the fact that it determines the distance between neighboring Bloch states and thus significantly affects the susceptibility, which is defined as the integral over the Bloch states.
+But for the effect of the quantum metric to be significant, it must change sufficiently strongly depending on the wave vector.
+It should be noted that the Berry curvature is not of fundamental importance and may even be absent.

+An example of such a system, in which the Berry curvature is absent, is the well-known model system of a 2D electron gas with spin-orbit interaction.
+It also has a Mexican hat dispersion and, accordingly, two Fermi contours $k_{F1}$ and $k_{F2}$, but, as calculations show~\cite{PhysRevB.74.045307}, there is only one Kohn anomaly at $q=k_{F2}-k_{F1}$, corresponding to transitions between the contours.
+Intraband anomalies at $q=2k_{F1}$ and $q=2k_{F2}$ are absent, as we found out, precisely because of the metric.

+The Berry curvature in such a system appears in the presence of a perpendicular magnetic field.
+As is easy to show, in this case the metric changes significantly, which leads to corresponding changes in the structure of FOs~\footnote{These results will be published in more detail elsewhere.}.
+Thus, this is a suitable system for implementing the quantum metric effect which can be realized in a large number of materials with strong spin-orbit interaction~\cite{manchon2015new,Premasiri_2019}.
+The quantum metric effect can manifest itself in a range of energies that is determined by the magnitude of the spin-orbit splitting.

+The system studied in this paper has richer possibilities, since it explicitly contains a mechanism of strong spin-orbit interaction due to $sp^3$ hybridization and nontrivial topological properties due to band inversion.
+Systems of this type with MHD have been implemented in materials such as Bi$_{1.1}$Sb$_{0.9}$Te$_2$S~\cite{PhysRevB.101.121115}, but the greatest attention has been attracted by inverted quantum wells InAs/GaSb with controlled band inversion, which have a sufficiently large band gap~\cite{PhysRevLett.100.236601,PhysRevResearch.4.L042042}.
+The characteristic energy at which the pattern of FO beats is restructured due to the interplay of the quantum metric and inter-contour transitions is estimated at the level of $\varepsilon^*$, Eq.~(\ref{eq.varepsilon*}) for a given hybridization parameter.

-The overall conclusion is that the atomic orbital structure and quantum geometric properties of the electron states manifest themselves in specific features of the FOs, and the analysis of the FO modes provides valuable information about the electronic states.
-We believe that the FO features found here can be directly observed by tunneling microscopy imaging~\cite{doi:10.1126/science.1142882,Chen_2017} of the density distribution around a repulsive point defect.
+The overall conclusion is that the atomic orbital structure and quantum metric of the electronic states manifest themselves in specific features of the FOs, and the analysis of the FO modes provides valuable information about the electronic states.
+We believe that the FO features found here can be directly observed by STM imaging~\cite{doi:10.1126/science.1142882,Chen_2017} of the distribution of local density of states around a repulsive point defect or other surface imperfections.